top of page

 I believe in a decolonial, anti-racist, and deeply human museum practice, and I believe that emotional conversations, honest and challenging narratives, and engaging storytelling should be at the heart of public engagement.

 I work as a museum consultant, a writer, and I am also the founder of The Lyme Museum, a project that explores invisible illnesses and disabilities in museums through materiality and storytelling.
-I have run Mummy Stories on my own for the past five years, and I'm glad to have you part of this journey!
+I have run Mummy Stories on my own for the past seven years, and I'm glad to have you part of this journey!

 bottom of page